mitchty/alpine-linux-ghc-bootstrap/README.md

 # Will this go upstream into Alpine proper?

-Working on it.
-For now no, its not even been reviewed.
-Consider this alpha.
-Don't start running production stuff off this or you'll make kittens mew.
+Hoping to, I've submitted 8.0.1 as a new port for the testing repository.
+We shall see where that goes.

 # Will you port 7.8.4?

-I might, but I'm kinda sick of compiling ghc at this point.
-I have projects to do and this took ~3 weeks of my summer so not in a huge rush.
+No. I wanted ghc for arm with musl libc primarily.
+I almost managed to get 7.10.3 working with arm but hit llvm bugs.
+So 8.0.1+ is really where this port will begin.

 # Will you port to i386/arm?

+Arm works now with 8.0.1

-Arm for sure after I get qemu up and working to run the arm version of alpine linux. i386... probably not, don't see a point at this time but it wouldn't be too hard to do to be honest.
+i386... probably not, don't see a point at this time but it wouldn't be too hard to do to be honest.